 Read the full practice profile “Interventions for Domestic Violence Offenders: Duluth Model” on CrimeSolutions.

 The second meta-analysis looked at interventions for domestic violence offenders based on cognitive behavioral therapy.
-Such programs are designed to reduce partner violence by identifying and changing the thought processes leading to violent acts and teaching offenders new skills to control and change their behavior.
+Such programs are designed to reduce partner violence by identifying and changing the thought processes leading to violent acts and teaching persons who have convicted of violent crimes new skills to control and change their behavior.
 These interventions use cognitive behavioral therapy as applied in a domestic violence setting.
 The practice is rated No Effects in recidivism outcomes for violent offenses and No Effects in reducing victimization.

 Read the full practice profile “Interventions for Domestic Violence Offenders: Cognitive Behavioral Therapy” on CrimeSolutions.